vechain/vechain-sdk-js/docs/provider.md

 ## Overview

-TheVeChain Provider is a powerful tool designed to interact with theVeChain blockchain seamlessly.
-This documentation outlines the features, usage, and configuration of theVeChain Provider and its companion, the Hardhat Provider.
+The VeChain Provider is a powerful tool designed to interact with the VeChain blockchain seamlessly.
+This documentation outlines the features, usage, and configuration of the VeChain Provider and its companion, the Hardhat Provider.

 ##VeChain Provider

-TheVeChain Provider is our core provider, offering direct interaction with theVeChain blockchain.
+The VeChain Provider is our core provider, offering direct interaction with the VeChain blockchain.
 It extends EventEmitter and implements EIP1193ProviderMessage for efficient event handling and message passing.

 ### Features

- - Seamless interaction with theVeChain blockchain.
+ - Seamless interaction with the VeChain blockchain.
  - Event handling capabilities using EventEmitter.
  - Implementation of EIP1193ProviderMessage for standardized message communication.

 ### Usage

-To use theVeChain Provider in your project, follow these steps:
+To use the VeChain Provider in your project, follow these steps:
  - Import the provider in your code:
     ``` bash
     import { VeChainProvider } from '@vechain/sdk-network';